1. Ground floor

 Station 15: Chandeliers

-The center of the Co-Cathedral is illuminated by three beautiful chandeliers, which stand out against the background of the blue ceiling and were provided by the Belgium Lieutenancy of the Knights of the Order of the Holy Sepulchre.
-During remodeling the chandeliers were electrified, which enhances the ambiance of the Co-Cathedral, and causes the beauty of this glorified House of Worship to come together in unison; the main altar, the paintings on the vaulted ceiling and the stained-glass windows, all in artistic harmony.
+The center of the Pro-Cathedral is illuminated by three beautiful chandeliers, which stand out against the background of the blue ceiling and were provided by the Belgium Lieutenancy of the Knights of the Order of the Holy Sepulchre.
+During remodeling the chandeliers were electrified, which enhances the ambiance of the Pro-Cathedral, and causes the beauty of this glorified House of Worship to come together in unison; the main altar, the paintings on the vaulted ceiling and the stained-glass windows, all in artistic harmony.

 Station 16: Pulpit

 The pulpit, located to the right of the main aisle, was handcrafted by the Poussielgue family and financed by Parisian benefactors.
 Its center section is circled with a series of shields naming the benefactors, who include Baron Havelt, a generous friend of Patriarch Valerga.
-The beauty of the original design was reestablished during the restoration of the Co-Cathedral.
+The beauty of the original design was reestablished during the restoration of the Pro-Cathedral.

 2. Stained-glass windows